nraghuraman/Personal-Website/README.md

 Remaining defects:
--Smooth scroll only works on Firefox and Chrome, because these are the only two browsers which support the method used -Currently only Chrome properly disables scroll while the animation is playing
+-Smooth scroll only works on Firefox and Chrome, because these are the only two browsers which support the method used -Currently only Chrome properly disables scroll while the animation is playing -Favicon is not properly displaying on every browser